Chicago police vaccine mandate: New CPD memo threatens discipline, firing for non-compliance

 "Still think this is about COVID or public health??
 This mayor is a complete and utter joke.
 She is the epitome of hypocrisy.
 This is plan and simple union busting.
 The other city unions better wake up.
 Today it's us under attack.
 Tomorrow it will be you if you challenge this tyrant.
 We will not relent," the post said.

+A photo with the post showed Lightfoot at the Chicago Sky game, posing for a picture, maskless.

-St. Sabina's Michael Pfleger expressed his concern Sunday about what that might mean for the city.
+St. Sabina's Michael Pfleger expressed his concern Sunday about what officers being pulled off the streets might mean for the city.

 "Communities that already feel abandoned and communities that live in fear should not wonder what next is going to happen in their neighborhood," he said.